kateolmstead/rest-api-client/README.md

 Prerequisites
 =============
-Before you can integrate with the PlayRM SDK you'll need to sign up and register your game.
+Before you can integrate with the PlayRM SDK, you'll need to sign up and register your game.

 ## Signing Up for the PlayRM Service